joshua-zingale/masters-project/report/report.md

 ## Data Collection

-To provide a chat interface to students, all messages sent from students to the AI Tutor, along with the messages sent back to the students, need to be stored to allow students and the AI Tutor to reference a conversation's logs.
+To provide a chat interface to students, and to collect data toward research ends, all messages sent from students to the AI Tutor, along with the messages sent back to the students, need to be stored to allow students and the AI Tutor to reference a conversation's logs.
-These logs are stored also to help answer research quest
+The data were stored in a Postgres database.

 ## Web Interface

 Students and instructors access the AI Tutor through our web interface.
 The web server uses Flask^[[https://flask.palletsprojects.com/en/stable/](https://flask.palletsprojects.com/en/stable/)], a light-weight Python library for creating web endpoints.
-The web UI was developed using a no-framework environment, with standard HTML, CSS, and JavaScript running the frontend.
+The web front end was developed using a no-framework environment, with standard HTML, CSS, and JavaScript running the frontend.

 ### User Authentication

 User authentication was handled with OAuth 2.0 to comply both with general security standards and with UC Riverside's standards for official web services.
 Since UC Riverside already leveraged Google's authorization server, we likewise elected to use Google's authorization server, allowing students and instructors to sign-in to the AI Tutor with their institutional credentials.

 ![The course selection menu.
 This authenticated user has instructor access for CS166, but only student access for the other two courses.](images/course-selection.png)